Kyle Kirkwood: IndyCar

 On June 1, 2022, Kirkwood and Andretti Autosport announced he would return to the Andretti stable for the 2023 season to replace the departing Alexander Rossi.
 Kirkwood took his first IndyCar win at the 2023 Acura Grand Prix of Long Beach.
 Kirkwood took a second win at the 2023 Big Machine Music City Grand Prix.

+The 2024 season saw Kirkwood's season end up without a win, but he was competitive in many races and ultimately finished seventh in the overall championship.
+In 2025, Kirkwood registered three wins which included races at Long Beach, Detroit, and Gateway.
+For his efforts, he finished fourth in the championship standings in 2025.
+The next year in 2026, he won the inaugural runnings of the Java House Grand Prix of Arlington and the Freedom 250 Grand Prix.

 Sports car racing

 With the 2020 Indy Lights season cancelled due to the COVID-19 pandemic, Kirkwood drove four races in the IMSA Prototype Challenge and also joined AIM Vasser Sullivan Racing for a limited GTD schedule.